sdsu-comp526/fall24/index.md

 Welcome to **Computational Methods for Scientists**, Comp-526

 :::{admonition} Logistics
-* Office hours: by appointment
+* Office hours: announced on the course [Canvas page](https://sdsu.instructure.com/courses/161092) or by appointment.
 :::

 :::{note} Who am I?